spraakbanken/swell-project/Anonymization_guidelines.md

       - Misspelled: < ort >

 ### 15. Comments < OBS! >
-   * Use for marking place to return to
+   * Use for marking place to return to.
+The label(s) get red-pink background for easier identification when there is a need to return to it/them.

 ## Evaluate if subgroups are needed:
 religion, ethnicity, sexual orientation, political views, events that might reveal a person, physical and mental disabilities